For showtimes, click here.

 3. Duke wanted the role bad.

 Duke, who was tired of playing young roles, wanted the chance to play older.
 She said, “I begged for this part.
 I identify with Neely.
 I identify with her loneliness.
 That’s why she’s so self-destructive.
-But she doesn’t know how to reach people.
-The other people tested played her like a hard-nosed [character].
-Played her loneliness.
-I understood that.”
+She doesn’t know how to reach people.
+The other people who tested played her like a hard-nosed [character]."

 4. Parkins tested for another role.